sethsec/celerystalk/README.md

 * **Easy to use** - Uses a command based interface inspired by CrackMapExec
 * **Measure twice, cut once** - A simulation mode tells you which tools will run without running them
 * **Flexible** - Target only a subset of the hosts scanned in an previous Nmap/Nessus file
+* **Audit Log** - Every executed command is logged in a file which contains start and end times, and the duration.

 Under the hood:
 * **Celery** - [Celery](http://www.celeryproject.org/) is used to execute your commands asynchronously